Gaaaabor/Gaaaabor.Akka.Discovery.Traefik/examples/TraefikExample/README.md

 docker compose -f PATH_TO_THE_REPO\Gaaaabor.Akka.Discovery.Traefik\docker-compose.yml down

 The example controller can be reached on the http://localhost/WeatherForecast endpoint.
-The Traefik dashboard can be reached on the http://localhost:9999/dashboard endpoint.
-The service discovery uses the http://localhost:9999/api/http/services endpoint to get the running services.
+The Traefik dashboard can be reached on the http://localhost:9999/endpoint.
+(User: admin, Pwd: password) The service discovery uses the http://weather-traefik:8080/api/http/services endpoint to get the running services using basic auth header.

 For more info on Traefik check the project's site here https://doc.traefik.io/traefik/ For more info in Akka Cluster check the project's site here https://getakka.net/articles/clustering/cluster-overview.html